 While both fiberglass and cellulose insulation have their own benefits and can be useful in different environments, overall, fiberglass has much more advantages as compared to its downsides.

-Fiberglass is an affordable, easy-to-install form of insulation that is compatible with most homes and protects against a lot of the dangers caused by poor insulation materials.
+Fiberglass installation is an affordable, easy-to-install form of insulation that is compatible with most homes and protects against a lot of the dangers caused by poor insulation materials.

 Because of this, we recommend fiberglass over cellulose for high-quality insulation that will last.